jfoss2018/TechDegreeProject-10/README.md

 ### What does it do?

 This app is a functional library management system.
-It allows the user to create, edit, view, and delete books, patrons, and loans.
+It allows the user to create, edit, and view books, patrons, and loans.
 It also includes many report views such as overdue books and overdue loans.

 ### Additional Project Info for Grading